 - Stay active rather than remain inside an office.

-- Have job security because the HVAC industry can't be outsourced.
+- Have job security knowing your position can’t be outsourced.

-- Be your own boss and work toward starting your own successful business.
+- Become your own boss and own your own successful business.

-Is HVAC a Demanding Job?
+Is HVAC a Difficult Job?

 Is HVAC Hard on Your Body?